These coffee cupcakes are every coffee lover's dream. Fluffy coffee-infused sponge topped with silky smooth espresso buttercream. Perfection.

 Instructions

-- Preheat oven to 350°F / 180 °C and line a muffin pan with cupcake liners
+- Preheat oven to 350°F / 180 °C (160°C fan) and line a muffin pan with cupcake liners.

-- Cream the butter and both sugars together until light and fluffy½ cup Butter, ½ cup White Sugar, ½ cup Golden Sugar
+- Cream the butter and both sugars together until light and fluffy.114 g (1 stick) Unsalted Butter, 100 g (½ cup) Granulated Sugar, 110 g (½ cup) Light Brown Sugar

-- Scoop batter into cupcake liners and bake for 18 minutes or until the tops of the cupcakes bounce back when lightly pressed
+- Scoop batter into cupcake liners and bake for 18 minutes or until the tops of the cupcakes bounce back when lightly pressed.

 - Once the cupcakes have cooled completely, top them with the coffee buttercream.
-I chose to decorate with chocolate coffee beans, but you could also sprinkle with cocoa powder or just leave them plain
+I chose to decorate with chocolate coffee beans, but you could also sprinkle with cocoa powder or just leave them plain.

 Ali